TurboWarp/docs/docs/website/turbowarp-blocks.md

 TurboWarp has a section of blocks that allows you to use certain features previously not accessible to Scratch projects.

-## is compiled? {#is-compiled}
+## is compiled? and is TurboWarp? {#is-compiled}

 ![is compiled?](./assets/is-compiled.svg)

 See https://scratch.mit.edu/projects/414716080/

-This block is "compatible" with Scratch because it's actually just a modified argument reporter.
+These blocks are "compatible" with Scratch because they're actually just modified argument reporters.

 :::warning
 Every block beyond this warning is **incompatible** with Scratch.
 Projects that using them **can not** be uploaded to the Scratch website.
 If you don't use any TurboWarp-exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch.